Expert in low-paid labor conditions and work-family strain

-Ballentine is passionate about community impact and teaching.
-She hopes to work with local community partners in Detroit and use her research skills to contribute to the labor movement and other advocacy, working to improve child and family well-being.
-She is also committed to expanding diversity in social work practice and leadership through teaching and supporting historically and systematically excluded students.
-In her free time, Ballentine enjoys hiking, quilting, and spending time with her husband, cats, and rabbits.
+Ballentine is passionate about community impact and teaching, earning Teacher of the Year in 2022.
+She uses her research and practice skills to contribute to the labor movement and other advocacy efforts working to improve individual family well-being.
+She is committed to expanding diversity in social work practice and leadership through teaching and supporting historically and systematically excluded students.
+To this end, she works toward universal classroom design and builds inclusive and engaged classroom communities to optimize learning using restorative and cooperative learning practices.
+She invests time in collaborative mentorship and advocacy with graduate students, alumni, community members, and colleagues.
+She serves on the advisory board for the Gender, Sexuality, and Women’s Studies program and is the faculty advisor for Rad Social Workers.
+In her free time, Ballentine enjoys DIY projects, quilting, and spending time with her husband, cats, and rabbits.

 - Human Rights & Social Justice